Deadline Day: Who will Premier League clubs sign?

 "Ole would love another striker too, and while the scouring will continue, a short-term deal looks to have proved as difficult as securing someone earmarked for a summer purchase.

-"Marcos Rojo will probably follow Ashley Young out of Old Trafford, though on loan, and they've also netted a young goalkeeper too.
-Ole's aim was to be stronger emerging from the window than when he entered it, injuries have perhaps blighted that aim but Bruno Fernandes arrival has given the club something to be pleased about in what's become a bleak mid-winter, on - but mostly off - the pitch."
+"Marcos Rojo has followed Ashley Young out of Old Trafford, though on loan, and they've also netted a young goalkeeper too.
+Ole's aim was to be stronger emerging from the window than when he entered it, injuries have perhaps blighted that aim but Bruno Fernandes' arrival has given the club something to be pleased about in what's become a bleak mid-winter, on - but mostly off - the pitch."

 Newcastle